flooose/lunaryorn.github.io/pages/colophon.md

 “plainer” look better suited for headlines, but still preserves the consistent stylistic look of the whole body text.

-The sans serif font is [Lato][].
-I scarcely use it, but you'll find it in the page title, and in hyperlinks.
+The sans serif font is [Lato][]; it’s only used for the page title, though.
 The monospace font is [Adobe Source Code Pro][].
 It is used for `inline code` and in source code snippets.
 The colour scheme for syntax highlighting of these snippets is [Solarized Light][].

 The great book [Practical Typography][] by [Matthew Butterick][] provided much help and guidelines for the style of this website.